handpoint/handpoint.github.io/management.md

   image: https://handpoint.imgix.net/Website%20refresh%20photos/graphics/Analytics%20why.png
 blurbs:
   title: "Engineered for Growth"
-  description: Our robust platform is highly flexible and scalable in every direction, <br>allowing you to respond to the dynamic payments landscape.<br>If you need a solution customized for your market, Handpoint can add SDKs, terminals, tools, countries, and payment types.
+  description: Our robust platform is highly flexible and scalable in every direction, <br>allowing you to respond to the dynamic payments landscape.
+Handpoint can add SDKs, terminals, tools, countries, and payment types.
 The entire Handpoint platform is hosted and PCI-DSS certifed on AWS for infinite scalability, so there is no limit to your potential.
   list:
     - image: https://handpoint.imgix.net/Website%20refresh%20photos/icons/ico06.svg
       title: "APIs for every platform and payment type"